OpenRakis/Spice86/README.md

 General process:
 - You start by emulating the program in the Spice86 emulator.
+- At the end of each run, the emulator dumps some runtime data (memory dump and execution flow)
+- You load those data into [ghidra](https://github.com/NationalSecurityAgency/ghidra) via the [spice86-ghidra-plugin](https://github.com/OpenRakis/spice86-ghidra-plugin)
+- The plugin converts the assembly instructions in the memory dump to C# that can be loaded into spice86 and used either partially or completely instead of the assembly code.
-- This emulator allows you to gradually reimplement the assembly code with your C# methods
+- This allows you to gradually reimplement the assembly code with your C# methods
 - This is helpful because:
   - Small sequences of assembly can be statically analyzed and are generally easy to translate to a higher level language.
   - You work all the time with a fully working version of the program so it is relatively easy to catch mistakes early.